OPSkins/trade-opskins-api/README.md

 All `status` codes and their titles can be found [here](https://github.com/OPSkins/trade-opskins-api/issues/19#issuecomment-403122935).

 ## OAuth
-OPSkins OAuth works automatically with WAX ExpressTrade as well, see [OPSkins OAuth Docs](https://docs.opskins.com/public/en.html#oauth) for more information.
+OPSkins OAuth works automatically with WAX ExpressTrade.
+You can use OAuth to log users into your website via OPSkins and (if desired) perform actions on their behalf via the API.
+Please see [OPSkins OAuth Docs](https://docs.opskins.com/public/en.html#oauth) for more information.

 ## Additional Notes
 - On some endpoints you may be required to send a `twofactor_code`.
 Please see [this comment](https://github.com/OPSkins/trade-opskins-api/issues/16#issuecomment-399715578) if you need help.